KULL-Centre/BME/README.rst

 This is a Python script to perform ensemble refinement using the Bayesian/MaxEnt (BME) approach.
 You may want to use this code when you have a molecular simulation for which calculated averages do not match available experimental data (eg chemical shifts, NOE, scalar couplings, SAXS measurements, etc.).
 In this case, you can use the experimental data to perform an a posteriori correction of your simulation.
 The correction comes in the form of a new set of weights, one per frame in your simulation, so that calculated averages match the experimental data within some uncertainty.
-For a detailed description of the algorithm see our manuscript
+For a detailed description of the algorithm see our manuscript here_

 ::

-   @article{bottaro2018integrating,
+	@incollection{bottaro2020integrating,
-   title={Integrating Molecular Simulation and Experimental Data: A Bayesian/Maximum Entropy Reweighting Approach}, author={Bottaro, Sandro and Bengtsen, Tone and Lindorff-Larsen, Kresten}, journal={bioRxiv}, pages={457952}, year={2018}, publisher={Cold Spring Harbor Laboratory}
+	title={Integrating molecular simulation and experimental data: a Bayesian/maximum entropy reweighting approach}, author={Bottaro, Sandro and Bengtsen, Tone and Lindorff-Larsen, Kresten}, booktitle={Structural Bioinformatics}, pages={219--240}, year={2020}, publisher={Springer}
 	}

 Requirements